 Spring is just around the corner, even if the abundance of snow here in the Twin Cities makes that hard to believe.
 Here at Poquet Auto, we’re dreaming of road trips in our convertibles, and more than ready to welcome the warmer temperatures ahead.

-To get your car ready for the warm days ahead, make sure you’re using the right tires.
-Get to know why you need to switch your tires, how to take care of your tires, and spring car care tips for Minnesota’s ever-changing weather.
+To get your car ready for the warmer days ahead, it's important to make sure you have the right tires.
+Get to know why you may want to switch to all-season tires, how to take care of your tires, and spring car care tips for Minnesota’s ever-changing weather.

 Why Switch to All-Season Tires?

 During those bitterly cold months in Minnesota, winter tires are great for snow and ice.
-They offer better steering precision, better traction on snow and ice, shorter braking distances, added safety, and a sportier performance in winter weather conditions.
+They offer better steering precision, better traction, shorter braking distances, added safety, and overall better performance in winter weather conditions.

-However, winter snow tires are made of softer, more flexible rubber that will wear out much faster and make them not ideal during those warm summer days.
+However, winter snow tires are made of softer, more flexible rubber that will wear out much faster during warm summer months.

-Winter tires are an investment though, so do you switch to summer tires or all-season tires come springtime?
-We recommend changing to all-season tires now, which will extend the life of your winter tires and save you money in the long run.
+Winter tires are an investment, so come springtime should you switch to summer tires or all-season tires?
+Generally, we recommend changing to all-season tires, which will extend the life of your winter tires and save you money in the long run.
 If you put on snow tires for the winter, we recommend swapping them out for all-season tires by mid or late March.

 Advantages of All-season Tires:

 - Performs on Wet, Dry, and Light Winter Road Conditions

 - Combination of Benefits from Summer and Winter Tires